claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Monitoring of the UI content of application tools.
   * Monitoring of location information.

-* Compromise of accounts: Research suggests that in IPV, an attacker may demand access to a victim's accounts for continuous monitoring and/or restricting their communication with others.
-This is different from the previous point in that the perpetrator demands access (or uses invasive tools) to tools and contents, rather than using "publicly available" tools or by monitoring without coercion.
+* Compromise of accounts: Research suggests [ref] that in IPV, an attacker may demand access to a victim's accounts for continuous monitoring and/or restricting their communication with others.
+This is different from the previous point in that the perpetrator demands access to (or manages to invade / or access by force) tools and contents, rather than using "publicly available" tools or by monitoring without coercion.
 This type of attack is mounted in order to reduce the "life space" or "space for action" that the victim-survivor may have to perform activities that do not involve their attacker.
 Once an attacker has access to an online account, they can use that to:
   * Delete data, which can be communication data, documents and more.
-  * Have access to friends, family and contacts.
+  * Have access to contacts such as friends, family or colleagues.
-  * Have access to communication, audio-video content, and any associated metadata.
+  * Have access to communications, audio-video content, and any associated metadata.
   * Lock out or change the authentication mechanisms that grant access to the account.
   * Impersonate by using the victim's online identity to send false/forged messages to others or to purchase goods and services.